 1H-MRS data quality

-Mean signal-to-noise ratios (SNR) for the participants were as follows: psychosis patients under placebo condition = 13.64 ± 2.82; psychosis patients under CBD condition = 14.07 ± 4.1.
-SNR did not differ significantly within the psychosis patients across the placebo and CBD conditions.
+Mean signal-to-noise ratios (SNR), full width at half maximum (FWHM), and Cramer-Rao lower bound (CRLB) for the participants are displayed in the table below.
+SNR, FWHM, and CRLB did not differ significantly within the psychosis patients across the placebo and CBD conditions.
 Additionally, no significant differences were observed for GM, WM, or CSF within the psychosis patients across the placebo and CBD conditions.